AlexandreQuach/alexandre-quach-public/index.md

 **"Engineer at heart"** - Approaching human systems with the same rigor as technical systems.

-**Continuous Learning**: Active student of MIT Sloan, Stanford, Harvard, and Berkeley programs, focusing on leadership, innovation, and organizational behavior.
+**Continuous Learning**: Lifelong student focusing on leadership, innovation, and organizational behavior.

 **Philosophical Foundation**: Stoicism, Taoism, and strategic thinking from Sun Tzu's Art of War.